-Gardening gloves protect your hand from sharp objects and keep soften your hand palm if you are not used to handling gardening tools.
+Gardening gloves protect your hand from sharp objects and keep softening your hand palm if you are not used to handling gardening tools.

-The knee pad is an essential garden tool, when you need to work for a long time, kneeling down on the ground in your garden.
-You should choose a flexible kneepad to protect your knee from wrecking.
+The knee pad is an essential garden tool when you need to work for a long time, kneeling on the ground in your garden.
+Choosing a flexible kneepad to protect your knee from wrecking would be best.

-The tamping bar also is known as digging bar especially used for extreme digging and cutting job.
+The tamping bar is also a digging bar mainly used for excessive digging and cutting.
 It has a long solid metal body like a long handle with a flat top.

-This is a mini hand tool only used for creating an accurate hole for bulbs.
+This mini hand tool is only used to create an accurate bulbs hole.

-This is a special tool for digging dipper hole with perfection.
-You need less effort to make a dipper hole than a spade or tamping bar take.
+This is a unique tool for digging a dipper hole with perfection.
+It would help if you had less effort to make a dipper hole than a spade or tamping bar take.

 A cultivator is a simple tool for loosening and scratching soil around the plant’s bed.
-It has both a shorter and longer version which can fulfil your demand.
+It has both a shorter and longer version which can fulfill your demand.

-Edger has different types of shapes and a perfect tool for lining and cleaning sidewalk and garden beds.
+Edger has different shapes and is a perfect tool for lining and cleaning sidewalks and garden beds.

 30. Weed Whacker

-Weed whacker is a single blade mini trimmer, which is sharp on both sides for weeding uneven places in your garden.
+A weed whacker is a single-blade mini trimmer that is sharp on both sides for weeding rough places in your garden.

-In the above article, I cover most of the basic gardening tools for a new gardener need to be acknowledged.
-Some tools can be used for multipurpose or some tools has some special purpose.
+The above article covers most of the essential gardening tools for a new gardener that needs to be acknowledged.
+Some tools can be used for multipurpose, and some have particular purposes.